dbrain/soggy/README.md

+Body parser:
+- Parse JSON into map[string]interface{} or a specified struct.. how to specify?

+Head requests:
+- Maybe head requests should go into any routes and if its head it doesn't perform the writes, just the head .. or something ?

 How to do Next:
 - Fake loop using nexts
 - Call the first middleware passing next function (that calls the next middleware using index)